"Weighted Least Square state estimator is an optimal estimator in power systems"

 Zero injection measurements are given a huge weight in power companies

 It is common in power companies that zero injection measurements are given a huge wight because zero injection measurements are considered to be trustworthy by traditional state estimation theory.
 Assigning a huge weight just creates a leverage point and all leverage points are forced to be satisfied to obtain a minimum objective function value in today's state estimators.
 When associated branches to a zero injection measurement have topology error or parameter error, leverage points will cause divergence or at least biased solution for today's state estimators.
 SE+ does not have such an issue and erroneous zero injection measurements will be effectively rejected by SE+.

 It was said: "Our SE converges most of the time, so it works very well."

 This is a common understanding in power industry which however may not be true.
-Normally convergent solution contains Bias if bad measurements and/or system modeling errors are not all effectively detected and removed.
+A good state estimator should be able to not only provide a feasible solution under any circumstances but also to effectively rejcet the bad data to reach an accurate solution.
+If bad data are used in the voltage estimate, the solution must contain bias.
 Therefore, some weird problems occur from the convergent solution, such as negative loads at some buses, big mismatch at some buses, branches generating real power, etc. The biased solution will have negative impacts on the performance of other functions including contingency analysis, LMP calculation, security assessment, etc.